Oh, let's see. What's going on around here?

 At a minimum I have a few longer runs mapped onto a loose schedule and then I will try to fill in the blanks on a weekly basis while diligently keeping track of what I am doing using my fancy Garmin fenix 3 HR and Strava.
 I am sure it will be fine.
 Not worried at all.
 Nope.

 Given my experience as a CTO and VP Engineering for multiple small startups, I tried to provide guidance and do tasks to help improve things...but it went nowhere.
 Work that should have been done in a couple weeks would take months.
-Round about meetings with the business or product team led to tasks that were abandoned half-complete or forced to do in a rush at the last minute.
+Round about meetings with the product team led to tasks that were abandoned half-complete or rushed to completion at the last minute with numerous QA issues.
 It is hard to come home most nights feeling exhausted and with the clear idea that you are being paid extremely well to be useless.

 There were good days, days when things got done and done right.
 Too many days were not like that though.
 I came back from my Wilderness First Responder training feeling refreshed and energetic, and then I immediately had four shitty days in a row at work.
-Since I was the senior engineer on a major project, I gave four weeks notice and my last day was March 31st.
+Since I was the lead engineer on a major project, I gave a full four weeks notice and so my last day was March 31st.

 What's next?
 No idea.
 Again.
 I joined Vacasa because it was in Portland and thought it was time I tried a more stable, reliable, and larger company.
 A nice, steady paycheck with benefits and hopefully the chance to learn a different kind of development thanks to more data, more money, and a larger team.
 It was a good idea, simply did not pan out.
 It is clear to me now that I need to be in a leadership position with a company whose product I believe in.
 Vacation rentals is not really my passion and I would rather lead senior engineers than be part of their chorus.